-In addition, Tempton has, as the following graphic shows, an outstanding, nationwide network of locations with currently over 150 branches, which has been growing steadily for years and which will be expanded to about 200 branches in 2023.
+In addition, Tempton has, as the following graphic shows, an outstanding, nationwide network of locations with currently over 200 branches, which has been growing steadily for years.
 Accordingly, Tempton takes a leading position in Germany and is thus available to its customers nationwide as a strong partner where Tempton's customers need it.